- Home

 While emergencies by their nature are unpredictable and varied, the most common extraordinary events that warranted a Form J-13A approval over the past several years were wildfires, threats of violence substantiated by local law enforcement, epidemics substantiated by local health departments, power outages, and unanticipated inclement weather.

-6. If my local educational agency (LEA) closed school or had a loss of attendance due to a strike of LEA employees, would the LEA meet the conditions of a Form J-13A request?
+If my local educational agency (LEA) closed school or had a loss of attendance due to a strike of LEA employees, would the LEA meet the conditions of a Form J-13A request?
 (Posted 14-Jun-2019)

 No. A strike of employees of a LEA is not a qualifying event and does not meet the criteria for a Form J-13A approval.

-7. If my local educational agency (LEA) experienced a student protest or walk out that resulted in a loss of attendance, would that event meet the conditions of a Form J-13A request?
+If my local educational agency (LEA) experienced a student protest or walk out that resulted in a loss of attendance, would that event meet the conditions of a Form J-13A request?
 (Posted 14-Jun-2019)

-No. Student protests and student walk-outs do not meet qualifying conditions for Form J-13A approval.
+No. Student protests and student walkouts do not meet qualifying conditions for Form J-13A approval.
 To the extent students are scheduled for the minimum day, attend some portion of that day under the immediate supervision and control of a certificated employee while engaged in educational activities required of them, and then walk out of school, the LEA would still generate attendance for apportionment.
 If students do not attend any part of the day in protest, those students would not generate apportionable attendance.

-8. If my local educational agency (LEA) closes school or experiences a loss of attendance due to students and or staff attending a memorial, would that event meet the conditions of a Form J-13A request?
+If my local educational agency (LEA) closes school or experiences a loss of attendance due to students and or staff attending a memorial, would that event meet the conditions of a Form J-13A request?
 (Posted 14-Jun-2019)

 No. A memorial service is not a qualifying event and does not meet the criteria for Form J-13A approval.

 For a school closure, in most cases a school district or charter school will not experience an immediate loss in funding.
 Operation of the statutory number of school days is captured through the LEA’s annual audit, and for charter schools is also monitored through a year-end data report to the California Department of Education (CDE).
 The earliest an adjustment in funding would occur is February in the following fiscal year, if a Form J-13A has not yet been submitted and approved by CDE.
-Programs with average daily attendance (ADA) that is calculated using a fixed divisor, most commonly operated by county offices of education, may experience a loss in funding that would be restored in the future if a Form J-13A is approved.
+Programs with average daily attendance (ADA) that are calculated using a fixed divisor, most commonly operated by county offices of education, may experience a loss in funding that would be restored in the future if a Form J-13A is approved.

-10. How does a local educational agency (LEA) know if it is included in the Governor’s Proclamation of a State of Emergency?
+How does a local educational agency (LEA) know if it is included in the Governor’s Proclamation of a State of Emergency?
 (Posted 14-Jun-2019)

-Each state of emergency is specific to the counties listed in the emergency proclamation issued by the Governor.
+Each State of Emergency is specific to the counties listed in the emergency proclamation issued by the Governor.
 If the LEA is located in the county that is included in the Governor’s Proclamation of a State of Emergency, then the LEA should select the box in Section A, Part III of the Form J-13A to indicate that the request dates are associated with a State of Emergency.

-11. How long does it take to receive an approval or denial letter for a Form J-13A request?
-(Posted 14-Jun-2019)
+How long does it take to receive an approval or denial letter for a Form J-13A request?
+(Posted 07-May-2026)

 The California Department of Education (CDE) does not give time estimates for a Form J-13A approval or denial.
 The length of time it takes to receive an approval or denial letter for a Form J-13A request varies significantly depending on the total number of requests received each year as well as the complexity and completeness of the request once it reaches the CDE.
-The processing time for a Form J-13A request has taken longer in the past several years due to a significant increase in the number of qualifying events statewide which has increased the number of requests submitted.

 Submittal Information

-1. When is it necessary to submit a Form J-13A?
-(Revised 07-Oct-2024)
+When is it necessary to submit a Form J-13A?
+(Revised 06-May-2026)

 A Form J-13A is used to obtain approval of attendance and instructional time credit pursuant to Education Code (EC) sections 41422, 46391, 46392, 46393 and California Code of Regulations (CCR), Title 5, Section 428.